Mitch Garver Player Props: Rangers vs. Red Sox

-On Wednesday, Mitch Garver (.333 slugging percentage in past 10 games, with no home runs) and the Texas Rangers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 7:10 PM ET.
+The Texas Rangers, including Mitch Garver (.364 slugging percentage in past 10 games, including no home run), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-He reached base in all four of his plate appearances (2-for-2 with a double, a home run and four RBI) in his previous appearance against the Red Sox.
+In his most recent game, he went 1-for-4 against the Red Sox.

 Mitch Garver Game Info & Props vs. the Red Sox